Seizing Ganache

-Some of you may not be that familiar with "ganache".
-I know I wasn't until I became friends with Pastry Chef Jenni Field and she started teaching me about various baking techniques and how some of my recipes call for ganache and I didn't even know it.
+Some of you may not be that familiar with "ganache."
+I knew I wasn't until I became friends with Pastry Chef Jenni Field and she started teaching me about various baking techniques and how some of my recipes call for ganache and I didn't even know it.
 See Chocolate Pudding Recipe Italian Style

 What is Ganache?

-Basically it is a very smooth mixture consisting of chocolate and cream.
-It comes from the French word for "jowl" and I'm not at all sure how that relates to what it refers to in baking which is a type of icing for cake.
+It is a very smooth mixture consisting of chocolate and cream.
+It comes from the French word for "jowl," and I'm not sure how that relates to what it refers to in baking, a type of icing for the cake.

-Basically, when you add hot cream to pieces of chocolate and stir over heat until smooth, you have ganache.
-This rich sweet liquid is then poured over cake or cookies to give them a wonderful smooth, glaze finish.
-It can also be refrigerated and be used to form chocolate truffles or whipped for fillings or frostings.
+When you add hot cream to pieces of chocolate and stir over heat until smooth, you have ganache.
+This rich sweet liquid is poured over cake or cookies to give them an excellent smooth, glaze finish.
+It can also be refrigerated and used to form chocolate truffles or whipped for fillings or frostings.

-Ganache is prepared using different proportions depending on what type of chocolate you are using, milk chocolate, dark chocolate or white and what the ganache is being used for - glaze, truffle center or filling.
-Sometimes bakers will add extracts or even liqueurs to give the ganache a different flavor.
+Ganache is prepared using different proportions depending on what type of chocolate you are using, milk chocolate, dark chocolate or white and what the ganache is used for - glaze, truffle center or filling.
+Sometimes bakers add extracts or liqueurs to flavor the ganache differently.

 Rita's Ganache Question

-I received this question from Rita who was having trouble with her Callebaut bittersweet chocolate ganache.
+I received this question from Rita, who had trouble with her Callebaut bittersweet chocolate ganache.
 Here is what she said,

 Pastry Chef Jenni to the Rescue

-I just hate it when a tried and true recipe turns around and refuses to behave itself!
-It has happened to me, before, too.
+I hate it when a tried and true recipe turns around and refuses to behave itself!
+It has happened to me before, too.
 I hope I can help you so you don't waste any more Callebaut - that is some good stuff!

 My first thought is that bringing the cream to a rapid boil is not your best bet.
-Cream is an emulsion of milk-fat, milk solids and water.
-If you bring it to a rapid boil, you run the risk of breaking the emulsion.
+The cream is an emulsion of milk fat, milk solids, and water.
+You risk breaking the emulsion if you bring it to a rapid boil.
 And with unbound water sloshing around, the risk of seizing the chocolate is very real.

-Chocolate is another emulsion - of cocoa solids, which are dry suspended in cocoa butter and sugar.
-Chocolate seizes (turns grainy and firms up) when a small amount of water interferes with the melting chocolate and essentially makes the cocoa solids "clump up."
-The only way to prevent this is to use enough liquid to make sure that all the cocoa solids get wet enough so that they don't clump.
+Chocolate is another emulsion - of cocoa solids, which are dry-suspended in cocoa butter and sugar.
+Chocolate seizes (turns grainy and firms up) when a small amount of water interferes with the melting chocolate, making the cocoa solids "clump up."
+The only way to prevent this is to use enough liquid to ensure that all the cocoa solids get wet enough so they don't clump.

-I'm not sure of your exact method, but if you are adding the chocolate directly to the pan that you boiled the cream in, you could have ended up burning any of the chocolate that hit the very hot bottom of the pan.
-Burned chocolate gets all grainy and stupid and just doesn't taste good, either.
+I'm not sure of your exact method, but if you add the chocolate directly to the pan in which you boiled the cream, you could have ended up burning any of the chocolate that hit the very hot bottom of the pan.
+Burned chocolate gets all grainy and stupid and doesn't taste good.

-2) Make the ganache in a double boiler, and melt the cream and chocolate together, whisking/stirring to make the emulsion.
+2) Make the ganache in a double boiler, and mix the cream and chocolate, whisking/stirring to make the emulsion.

 Rita's Response

 This is what I love about posting The Reluctant Gourmet, comments like this from Rita.
-I am thrilled my web site can help home cooks just like me figure out how to improve their cooking.
+I am thrilled my website can help home cooks just like I figure out how to improve their cooking.
 Rita replied,

 "Dear Reluctant Gourmet and Jenni,